SheCodesAus/she-codes-crowdfunding-api-project-jenguyenanhnhu/readme.md

 	    "comment": "test pledge",
 	    "project_id": "1"

-    The "type" field will only allow the following options:
+    The "type" field will only allow the following options: $, Time, Advice, Resources, and Other.
-        * "$" - Money
-        * "T" - Time
-        * "A" - Advice
-        * "R" - Resources
-        * "O" - Other

 6. Go to GET projects/your-project-id and view your project.